yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Graphics/Rogue/Overview.rst

    - `<https://git.ti.com/cgit/graphics/ti-img-rogue-driver>`_

 The SDK includes this by default.
-The kernel module is at:
+The kernel module is available at 2 possible locations depending on the kernel version selected.
+Before kernel 6.6 the location for external modules was :file:`extra/`, from 6.6 onward the location is :file:`updates/`:

 .. code-block:: console

-   # /lib/modules/$(uname -r)/extra/pvrsrvkm.ko
+   # /lib/modules/$(uname -r)/<external_dir>/pvrsrvkm.ko

 Please see the :doc:`Build_Guide` for more information about integration of this software stack into other ecosystems.